wlkata/mirobot-py/README.md

 `mirobot` is a python module that can be used to control the [WLkata Mirobot](http://www.wlkata.com/site/index.html)

+The library is no longer maintained.
+Please visit the following link for the latest arm control library: https://github.com/wlkata/WLKATA-Python-SDK-wlkatapython

 ![Mirobot](/images/Mirobot_Solo_256.jpg)

 This library uses the G code protocol to communicate with the Mirobot over a serial connection.
 The official **G code instruction set** and **driver download** for the Mirobot can be found at the [WLkata Download Page](http://www.wlkata.com/site/downloads.html)